 Arabic development in Primary School is supported directly for students through the teaching of Arabic by specialist teachers with hours allocated according to level.
-In the Secondary School, all students must also study Arabic.
+In Secondary School, all students must also study Arabic.
 Additional support (where available) will be given by the Arabic Department to students who are having difficulty.
 In Grades 11 to 12 students may opt to not take Arabic if they are not Jordanian nationals or parents sign a waiver to acknowledge that by not taking Arabic their child will not be eligible for Tawjihi equivalency.
-Mother tongue is further developed through the teaching of Arabic through Religion and Social Studies (Primary and MYP) as well as the scheduled Arabic classes.
-This is in accordance with Ministry of Education regulations.
+Mother tongue is further developed through the teaching of Arabic through Religion and Social Studies (Primary and MYP) as well as the scheduled Arabic classes, using comprehensive resources in Arabic both electronically and on paper.
+This is in accordance with Ministry regulations.